 Dementia ECHO

 Hosted at UW’s Memory Hub, Project ECHO Dementia is another web-based conference with an interdisciplinary panel of experts in memory loss and dementia.
 A brief 15-minute didactic is followed by an hour of case-based learning where everyone at the table is both a teacher and a learner.
 All Primary and Allied care providers are welcome.
-For more information, to register for the series, and review past sessions and related resources see the Project ECHO Dementia website.
+For more information, to register for the series, and review past sessions and related resources visit the Project ECHO Dementia website.